-- SHRA followed its affirmative marketing policy. - SHRA/City/County funds capital improvement projects to support housing development projects, such as street lighting projects, complete street projects, and park renovation projects to support infill development. - SHRA issued request for proposals for affordable housing on SHRA owned sites and worked with selected developers on SHRA owned vacant sites to develop multifamily and single family affordable housing. - City/County as part of the Housing Element updates, evaluating/considering updates to inclusionary housing ordinances, zoning code and streamlining policies. - SHRA implements it Multifamily Lending and Mortgage Revenue Bond Polices - Housing Authority continue to follow it fair housing policy - Housing Authority developed and implemented Landlord Incentives for new and returning landlords - SHRA/City/County continue to fund the Renters Helpline, a regional resource for fair housing education, landlord-tenant dispute mediation, and legal guidance.
+- SHRA followed its affirmative marketing policy. - SHRA/City/County funds capital improvement projects to support housing development project, such as street lighting projects, complete street projects, and park renovation projects to support infill development. - SHRA issued request for proposals for affordable housing on SHRA owned sites and worked with selected developers on SHRA owned vacant sites to develop multifamily and single family affordable housing. - City/County as part of the Housing Element updates, evaluating/considering updates to inclusionary housing ordinances, zoning code and streamlining policies. - SHRA implements it Multifamily Lending and Mortgage Revenue Bond Polices - Housing Authority continue to follow it fair housing policy - Housing Authority developed and implemented Landlord Incentives for new and returning landlords - SHRA/City/County continue to fund the Renters Helpline, a regional resource for fair housing education, landlord-tenant dispute mediation, and legal guidance.
 Project Sentinel conducted fair housing workshops virtually and provide landlord/tenant education.
-Legal Services of Northern California conducted fair housing workshops virtually and provided landlord/tenant education, investigation and training; and developed and made available on their website, COVID-19 educational videos. - SHRA worked with affordable housing developers to apply for ongoing and new State Funding, such as No Place Like Home, Project Homekey. - SHRA implemented Home Repair Program for minor repairs for low income seniors in the City and County. - SHRA implemented the Lead Hazard Reduction Grant Program to help reduce lead based paint hazards in homes. - SHRA funded Home Assistance Repair Program for Seniors and Safe at Home Repair Program, implemented by Rebuilding Together for low-income seniors. - City of Sacramento initiated neighborhood and specific plans along commercial corridors in CDBG eligible neighborhoods. - SHRA funded permanent supportive housing and coordinated with the County Behavioral Health Services to provide funding for wrap around services for clients in the developments.
+Legal Services of Northern California conducted fair housing workshops virtually and provide landlord/tenant education, investigation, and training.
+SHRA worked with affordable housing developers to apply for ongoing and new State Funding, such as No Place Like Home, Project Homekey. - SHRA implemented Home Repair Program for minor repairs for low-income seniors in the City and County. - SHRA implemented the Lead Hazard Reduction Grant Program to help reduce lead based paint hazards in homes. - SHRA funded Home Assistance Repair Program for Seniors and Safe at Home Repair Program, implemented by Rebuilding Together for low-income seniors.

+- City of Sacramento initiated neighborhood and specific plans along commercial corridors in CDBG eligible neighborhoods. - SHRA funded permanent supportive housing and coordinated with the County Behavioral Health Services to provide funding for wrap around services for clients in the developments. - SHRA provided HOPWA funding for the construction of new affordable units in the City and County of Sacramento.